-Completed Statements of Economic Interests are due by February 28, 2013.
+Completed Statements of Economic Interest are due by February 28, 2024.

 On behalf of the City of Milwaukee Ethics Board, we would like to thank all city employees and board/commission members for their willingness to file their Statements of Economic Interest annually.
 Filing of these Statements allows the Board to meet its mandate to pursue ethical behavior in city government.